-The top 21 richest men in Africa are all billionaires (in dollars) according to the latest 2019 Forbes list.
-In this article you’ll get a brief info on all of those African billionaires.
+The top 15 richest men in Africa are all billionaires (in dollars) according to the latest 2020 Forbes list.
+In this article, you’ll get a brief info on the top 15 billionaires in Africa (Men category).

-Hopefully, in the next decade we’ll see more self-made billionaires spring up in Africa; but for now there are just 21 of them (men category only).
+Hopefully, in the next decade, we’ll see more self-made billionaires spring up in Africa.

 I will give you a heads up before we go into details.
 The richest man in Africa happens to come from Nigeria, and he has maintained that top spot for several years now.
 I’m sure by now you must know who that is if you’ve been a keen follower of African business news.

 Without further ado, let’s get started with the reason you clicked to read this post.

 Here are the top 15 richest men in Africa

 1. Aliko Dangote – $10.3 billion net worth (Forbes)

 Aliko Dangote, born on the 10th of April 1957, is a Nigerian multi-billionaire and an investor in several businesses including cement, sugar, flour among others, which are all under one umbrella, Dangote Group of Companies.
 As earlier noted, Aliko Dangote is the richest man in Africa and has been so for several years.
 He has a net worth of roughly $10.3 billion.
 His businesses are situated majorly in Nigeria, with franchises stretching across several other African countries.

 Take note that Africa’s richest man is currently the 100th richest person in the world.
 His current net worth of $12.2 is miles away from his net worth of over $20 billion in the early parts of 2015.
 By then, according to Forbes, he was the 23rd richest person in the world.
 A huge contributing factor to the decline of his net worth is the depreciation of Nigeria’s local currency, Naira.
 Notwithstanding, with Aliko Dangote current net worth he still remains the richest black person in the world.